 As the largest staffing provider to the hospitality industry, housekeepers are a vital part of our success.
-We value the important work that they do and work to reward that hard work throughout the year.
+Housekeeping week values the important work that they do and work to reward that hard work throughout the year.
 Again, thank you to all of our team members that contribute so much to our success and the success of the hotels and resorts we work with nationwide!
+Happy housekeeping week!

 For Ben Whetstone, Housekeeping Director of at the Airport Marriott in Kansas City, the answer to lowering the turnover rate was simple: staff up.
 In an era of low unemployment, it may seem like high turnover is just a pain point we all have to deal with.
 For Whetstone, however, it was clear that the answer was not to simply work with a smaller staff and longer hours.